Technologicat/extrafeathers/README.md

 ![Poisson dG demo output](img/poisson_dg.png)

 *Poisson equation with dG(2) elements.
-Note the visualization of the elements, and MPI mesh partitioning.*
+Note the visualization of the elements, and MPI mesh partitioning (4 processes: blue, orange, green, red, in that order).*

 ### Gmsh mesh import